 (Huntington's Disease; Huntington Chorea; Chronic Progressive Chorea; Hereditary Chorea)

-Movements become slow and uncoordinated, and mental function, including self-control and memory, deteriorates.
+Movements become jerky and uncoordinated, and mental function, including self-control and memory, deteriorates.

-Doctors base the diagnosis on symptoms, family history, imaging of the brain, and gene testing.
+Doctors base the diagnosis on symptoms, family history, imaging of the brain, and genetic testing.

 Drugs can help relieve the symptoms, but the disorder is progressive, ultimately ending in death.

-Huntington disease affects fewer than 1 of 100,000 people.
+Huntington disease affects 1 to 10 of 100,000 people.
+The number of people affected varies depending on which part of the world they live in.
 It affects both sexes equally.

 The gene for Huntington disease is dominant.
-Therefore, children of a person who has this disease have a 50% chance of developing it.
+That is, having only one copy of the abnormal gene, inherited from one parent, is sufficient to cause the disease.
+Therefore, children of a person who has Huntington disease have a 50% chance of developing it.

 Locating the Basal Ganglia